When Your Car Is Totaled, Payoff Protector® May Help You Avoid Making Payments on a Vehicle You No Longer Own

-- Payoff Protector covers all insured vehicles that are eligible for State Farm Bank vehicle loan financing.
+- Payoff Protector covers all insured vehicles that are financed by and collateral for a State Farm Bank vehicle loan.

-- Auto insurance does not have to be provided by a State Farm® insurance company in order to be eligible for Payoff Protector.
+- Auto insurance does not have to be provided by a State Farm™ insurance company in order to be eligible for Payoff Protector.

 - All applicants must be at least 18 years of age.
 The lending policy of State Farm Bank permits financing only to persons who are at least 18.

 - The individual(s) on the application must have a Social Security Number (SSN), Tax Identification Number (TIN), or Individual Taxpayer Identification Number (ITIN).

 What happens if I have a total loss?

 Step 1: Total Loss Declared

 Note: You should continue making payments as they become due until the settlement process is complete.
 Any payments made after the date of loss will be refunded in accordance with the provision disclosures.
 In the event your account becomes 30 or more days delinquent, the Payoff Protector provision will no longer be applicable.
 Any past due payments, as well as resulting late payment fees, where borrower is 30 days or more past due on or before the date of total loss will not be covered by Payoff Protector.